 You will then have the right to enter a plea.
-You should, by this point, have a Boise, Idaho, DUI defense lawyer to represent you.
+You should, by this point, have the legal services of a DUI defense lawyer to represent you.
 Based on what you say to your lawyer, your DUI lawyer will enter a plea of guilty or not guilty.
 It is generally recommended that you never plead guilty to a DUI charge.
 However, there can be exceptions.
 In any case, your plea should be entered after you have thoroughly discussed everything with your DUI defense attorney.

 If there is no deal, then the case will proceed to a jury trial where your drunk driving charges will be tried.

-If the case proceeds to a trial, your Boise DUI defense lawyer will prepare your case and will represent you.
+If the case proceeds to a trial, your Boise DUI lawyer and criminal defense law firm will prepare your case and will provide legal representation.
 Based on the evidence, the court will give a verdict.
 The State has to prove that you were guilty of DUI.
-You, with the help of your DUI defense lawyer, have the right to defend yourself.
+You, with the help of your DUI lawyer, have the right to defend yourself.
 If you are found not guilty, the case is dismissed, and the charges are dropped.
 If you are guilty, the penalties will be imposed according to the laws of the State of Idaho.

 Common Misconceptions about DUI